Nepenthes: Ecological relationships

 The most obvious interaction between Nepenthes species and their environments, including other organisms, is that of predator and prey.
-Nepenthes species certainly attract and kill their prey, albeit passively, through active production of attractive colours, sugary nectar, and even sweet scents.
+Nepenthes species attract their prey through active production of attractive colours, sugary nectar, and sweet scents.
 From this relationship, the plants primarily gain nitrogen and phosphorus to supplement their nutrient requirements for growth, given these soil nutrients are typically lacking.
 The most frequent prey is an abundant and diverse group of arthropods, with ants and other insects topping the menu.
 Other arthropods found frequently include spiders, scorpions, and centipedes, while snails and frogs are more unusual, but not unheard of.
 The most uncommon prey for Nepenthes species includes rats found in N. rajah.
 The composition of prey captured depends on many factors, including location, but can incorporate hundreds of individual insects and many different species.
 While many Nepenthes species are generalists in what they capture, at least one, N. albomarginata, has specialised and almost exclusively traps termites and produces nearly no nectar.
 Nepenthes albomarginata gains its name from the ring of white trichomes directly beneath the peristome.
 These trichomes—or "hairs"—are palatable to termites and will attract them to the pitcher.
 In the course of collecting the edible trichomes, hundreds or thousands of termites will fall into the pitcher.

 Symbioses

 N. bicalcarata provides space in the hollow tendrils of its upper pitchers for the carpenter ant Camponotus schmitzi to build nests.
 The ants take larger prey from the pitchers, which may benefit N. bicalcarata by reducing the amount of putrefaction of collected organic matter that could harm the natural community of infaunal species that aid the plant's digestion.

 N. lowii has also formed a dependent relationship, but with vertebrates instead of insects.
 The pitchers of N. lowii provide a sugary exudate reward on the reflexed pitcher lid (operculum) and a perch for tree shrew species, which have been found eating the exudate and defecating into the pitcher.
 A 2009 study, which coined the term "tree shrew lavatories", determined between 57 and 100% of the plant's foliar nitrogen uptake comes from the faeces of tree shrews.
 Another study showed the shape and size of the pitcher orifice of N. lowii exactly match the dimensions of a typical tree shrew (Tupaia montana).
 A similar adaptation was found in N. macrophylla, N. rajah, N. ampullaria, and is also likely to be present in N. ephippiata.

 Similarly, N. hemsleyana, which is native to Borneo, has a symbiotic partnership with Hardwicke's woolly bat.
 During the day, a bat may roost above the digestive fluid inside the pitcher.
-While a bat is inside, it may defaecate, and the plant can get nitrogen from the droppings.
+While a bat is inside, it may defaecate, with the plant gaining nitrogen from the droppings.
+Further research has discovered that the shape and design of the pitcher has evolved to be an acoustic reflector to make it easier for bats to echo-locate, and distinguishes it from other closely related species that don't make good roosts.